Why Wannabe Astronauts Shouldn't Get Too Excited About Virgin Galactic's Flight to 'Space'

 Nice—and probably a lot of fun if you’re an extremely experienced and well-trained flier, which Stucky, a former U.S. Air Force pilot, and Sturckow, a former NASA astronaut, are.
 Sturckow had been to space on four different missions, Stucky never had been.
 Both got technical credit for a space flight Thursday, since the U.S. government—at least some branches of it—formally recognize 50 miles as the edge of space.

-The goal, for Virgin Galactic—as it has been since the company’s founding—is to prove the system is safe and reliable and to begin flying tourists, who will pay $250,000 for their chance to get astronaut pins too, courtesy a quarter-million dollar holiday that will last about twenty minutes.
+The goal, for Virgin Galactic—as it has been since the company’s founding—is to prove the system is safe and reliable and to begin flying tourists, who will pay $250,000 for their chance to get astronaut pins too, courtesy of a quarter-million dollar holiday that will last about twenty minutes.
 So far 600 people have signed up and put down a deposit.

 This—not to put too fine a point on it—may be a flawed business model.
 Start with the timeline.
 The chatter today is that Virgin Galactic might be “just months away” from taking its first group of tourists to space.
 But the company has been just months away for a long, long time now.
 The hype began in 2004 when Branson acquired the technology that, the same year, allowed SpaceShipOne, built by Mojave-based Scaled Composites, to win the Ansari X prize, becoming the first private vehicle to send an astronaut across the threshold into space.